descope/nextjs-hackathon-template/README.md

 <br/>

 2. Make sure that your form contains an Email field in order to populate the Airtable.
-Also make sure to add an Accepted (checkbox) field in your Grid View (do not reveal this part in the form).
+Also make sure to add an Accepted (checkbox) field in your Grid View (do not reveal the checkbox in the form).
 Example below:

 <img src="./readme-assets/airtable_form_fields.png" />